wellbyt3/bugalytics-leaderboard/README.md

 **TLDR**
 - Audit contests have contributed immensely to blockchain security, but a recent misalignment of incentives threaten their effectiveness and ultimately weakens security for protocols.
 - One potential solution for realigning incentives is to better educate protocols, security researchers, and contest platforms utilizing real contest data.
-- The critical missing piece is a reliable method for quantifying the skill level of security researchers, which would reveal the talent each contest attracts.
+- The critical missing data point is a reliable method for quantifying the skill level of security researchers, which would reveal the talent each contest attracts.
 Comparing the talent attracted by different contests can help us better understand how to structure contests effectively.
 - I propose using **TrueSkill**, a Microsoft algorithm originally created for ranking gamers (e.g., Call of Duty), adapted specifically for security contests.
 This repo contains a beta implementation of TrueSkill tuned for this purpose.
 - If you’d rather skip the Python and just view the rankings and scores directly, visit the leaderboard at [bugalytics.xyz/leaderboard](https://bugalytics.xyz/leaderboard).
 - For a lot more context, keep reading...